Se solicitan modelos

-Se solicitan modelos ("Models are Sought") is a 1954 Mexican film directed by Chano Urueta and starring Sara Montiel, Chula Prieto and Domingo Soler.
-It was one of the last films Montiel did in Mexico before being called by Hollywood; after a brief spell in the United States, she would focus her film career on her native Spain.
+Se solicitan modelos ("Models are Sought") is a 1954 Mexican comedy film film directed by Chano Urueta and starring Sara Montiel, Chula Prieto and Domingo Soler.
+It was one of the last films Montiel made in Mexico before being called by Hollywood; after a brief spell in the United States, she would focus her film career on her native Spain.

 Plot

 A clothing store is about to go bankrupt because of its conservative way of modeling the dresses, so they hire new models.